thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/rbac.md

 **Facility Managers**

 We will create a separate customer entity for each building or group of buildings.
-We will add the Facility Manager user account to the default "Customer Administrators" group which is automatically created for each Customer.
+We will add the Facility Manager user account to the default "Customer Administrators" user group which is automatically created for each customer.
 Now, as Facility Manager, we can log in, design dashboards, provision devices, and end-users.
-1. Go to the "Hierarchy" tab on the "Customers" page and navigate to the "All" customer group;
-2. Click on the "+" sign (Add Customer) at the top right of the screen;
+1. Navigate to the "Customers" page and click on the "+" sign (Add customer) at the top right of the screen;
-3. Input the Title "Building A" and click "Add";
+2. Input the title "Building A" and click "Add";
-4. At the left top of the screen you, shall see the icon "All".
-Click on it.
-In the drop-down menu follow the path: Building A --> User Groups --> Customer Administrators;
+3. Click on the "Manage customer users" icon opposite the "Building A" customer;
+4. Navigate to the "Groups" tab and click on the "Customer Administrators" user group;
-5. On the right side of the screen should have been opened "Customers Administrators: Users", click on the "+" sign at the top right of the screen;
-6. Input email address, for instance, we can use _janesmith@thingsboard.io_, and click "Add";
+5. Click on the "+" sign at the top right of the screen.
+Input email address, for instance, we can use _janesmith@thingsboard.io_, and click "Add";
-7. In the opened window you can see the User Activation Link, click "ok";
+6. In the opened window you can see the user activation link, click "OK";
-8. Customer has been created.
+7. Customer user Jane has been created.

 {% include images-gallery.html imageCollection="supervisors-add-new-user" %}